caioriva-pyyne/tmg-java-test/README.md

 to wait until they can perform the guarded operation.

 In a real case scenario it would be more advantageous to use a [ConcurrentLinkedDeque](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentLinkedDeque.html) from JDK Collections API.
-This collection has pre-defined LIFO methods and uses compare-and-swap (CAS) operations (low level atomic operations to compare and modify the content of a memory location) to achieve thread-safety.
-CAS algorithm uses an optimistic approach by not locking and only checking collision detection of memory swaps to determine if there is an inconsistency to fail and the other operations that caused the interference.
+This collection uses compare-and-swap (CAS) operations (low level atomic operations to compare and modify the content of a memory location) to achieve thread-safety.
+Those operations that are significantly less expensive than synchronization and the JDK collection does this by leveraging native, JVM internal CAS operations that are not typically available to developers (check sun.misc.Unsafe).

-For the sake of demonstration, a new class called [JDKCollectionStackService](src/main/java/com/example/tmgjavatest/service/JDKCollectionStackService.java) was created to demonstrate the usage of [ConcurrentLinkedDeque](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentLinkedDeque.html) for this context.
+For the sake of demonstration, a new class called [JDKCollectionStackService](src/main/java/com/example/tmgjavatest/service/JDKCollectionStackService.java) was created to show how [ConcurrentLinkedDeque](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentLinkedDeque.html) could be used in this scenario.

 #### The TTLMapService
 For the sake of avoiding using third-party libraries or services, no caching library or library with cacheable data